Skip to content

 }

-The correlation_id value is the W3C trace ID formatted as a 32-character hex string.
-Pass this ID to your tracing UI to find the full span and all associated logs.
+The response media type is application/problem+json.
+Pass the correlation_id to your tracing UI to find the full span and all associated logs.

 Passing options to FastAPIInstrumentor